funvill/funvill.github.io/_posts/2014-10-10-laser-cut-layered-circles.md

 ---
-title: Laser cut, layered circles
+title: "Laser cut, layered circles"
 date: 2014-10-10 18:29:00
+categories:
-categories: LaserCutter
+- LaserCutter
+slug: laser-cut-layered-circles

 ---

 Its 5 layers, I only have one color of paper so it kind of hard to distinguish between the different layers.

 <strong>Sloppy tutorial</strong>